emsr888-source/Unscroller/SETUP_STATUS.md

 ### With Android Studio (Mac/Windows/Linux)
 1. Install Android Studio
-2. Create AVD
+2. Create AVD or connect a device
 3. `npm run android` to build and run
-4. Test on emulator or physical device

 ## 🔧 Environment Setup Needed